o-yuksel/o-yuksel.github.io/_projects/7_project.md

 A powerful alternative is to model development mechanistically as a dynamical system, providing a "bottom-up" framework to predict the effects of perturbations (Milocco and Uller, 2024).
 This project, `final_publication_race.m`, uses this framework to visually explore a key question: how do differences in the initial developmental bias of a founder organism affect the subsequent speed and direction of multi-lineage evolution?

-### The Simulation: An Evolutionary Race Between Two Founder Types
+### The Simulation: An Evolutionary Race Between Pathyways

 The model simulates an "evolutionary race" using a Gene Regulatory Network (GRN) as the underlying developmental system.
 The script can be run in two modes, controlled by a toggle:
 1.  **Standard Founder:** The simulation begins with a seeded GRN that has balanced responsiveness in both horizontal and vertical directions.